 Why prepare during the summer?
 Because you’ll be preparing for the next four years, if not for the rest of your life.
 You will need to get used to doing things ahead of time, even when no one else around you seems to.
 So we are releasing a series of blog entries which talk about all of the types of preparation you will need.

 Or whatever this office calls itself at your school.
 Chances are all of your friends with disabilities approach a similar office which identifies itself by a unique name.
 But regardless of what it’s called, the disabilities service office on campus can help to connect you with resources and will set up any accommodations you may need to learn successfully.
 As you set up your accommodations, keep the following tips in mind:

 Ho hum.
-Just like my
+Just like my last blog entry

 .
 Well, preparation is the key to college life.
 Do not wait until the semester starts to meet with your DSO.
 Meet as soon as you possibly can!
 Know what works and what doesn’t work.
 Before you enter a meeting with this office for the first time, think about the accommodations you used during high school.
 How did you take notes during class?
 How did you study for and take quizzes and tests?
 How did you write research papers?
 In answering these “how” questions, think about your process, but also think about the equipment or programs you used.
 Do you learn more effectively with print, braille, audio or with a combination method?
 The disabilities services office will be able to help you more effectively if you know which accommodations have worked for you so far and which ones absolutely will not work.